Ex-pat Australian Shane Baertschiger enjoyed a hot 2018 season, finishing second to Lee Freedman on the Singapore premiership with 59 wins.

 In 2013 in just the second year out on his own, he landed the Kranji Sprint with El Milagro.

-Baertschiger finished third on the premiership last season behind Michael Walker, saddling 61 winners.
+Baertschiger finished third on the premiership in 2017 behind Michael Walker, saddling 61 winners.

-He has six horses in work for Lincoln Farms.
+He has eight horses in work for Lincoln Farms.

 Stephen Gray, son of respected Kiwi trainer Kevin Gray, moved to Singapore in 2000 and quickly climbed through the grades to be among the most successful trainers at Kranji.